-An ESD file for each echo sounder supported as standard is provided in the C:\ProgramData\Trimble\Trimble Data\System Files folder.
+Trimble Access supports a number of echo sounder models as standard.
+An ESD file for each supported echo sounder is provided in the C:\ProgramData\Trimble\Trimble Data\System Files folder.
 To edit the ESD file, edit the file in a text editor.
-The name of the ESD file appears in the Type field in the Echo Sounder screen.
+The name of the ESD file appears in the Type field in the Echo Sounder screen